hebrides/intern-training/README-Design.md

 ## Become an Amazing Web Artisan - SMG Mobile's Web Designer Intern Training Guide

-Read and watch the below links, and complete the exercises within to start your way to becoming an _amazing web artisan_.
+Read and watch the below links, and complete the exercises below, to start your way to becoming an _amazing web artisan_.

 ### Principles